nih-cfde/training-and-engagement/docs/Web-Development/Jekyll_Tutorial.md

 ---
 layout: page
-title: Rendering a GitHub website locally with Jekyll
+title: Rendering a GitHub Website Locally with Jekyll
 ---

-# Rendering a GitHub website locally with Jekyll
+# Rendering a GitHub Website Locally with Jekyll

 Jekyll is a static site generator written in Ruby.
 It can be easily integrated into GitHub pages to host project documentation, blogs or other relevant content.